jecs-imperial/induction/README.md

 You can never reach a pathological natural number by starting at zero and counting because, as already stated, no pathological natural number is a successor of any well behaved natural number.
 So the axiom of induction effectively *rules out* the pathological natural numbers.

 The following is the axiom of induction defined more formally.
-It is not quite the same as the inference rule that this package derives, there are technical differences.
+It is not quite the same as the inference rule derived in this package, there are technical differences.
 It is more what you would find in an introductory text:
 \[
 \left.